edouard-lopez/blog-coding-mirror/source/_posts/2013-10-07-installing-firefox-australis-on-linux-mint-or-ubuntu.markdown

 LastPass implementation is nice, as they provide a recommended download, based on their detection, but still **give the possibility** to switch to a different option.

-So don't assume to much on what users are going to do as it can backfire.
+So don't assume too much on what users are going to do as it can backfire.